Mexico revokes license of savings bank arm of Grupo Famsa

 The bank had also kept improper records, and repeatedly failed to comply with regulatory provisions, the central bank, the finance ministry and banking regulator said jointly.

+Those breaches had arisen before the economic and financial effects of coronavirus lockdown were felt, they added.

+In a separate statement, the authorities said they did not expect the situation at the bank to pose a significant risk to the stability of the Mexican financial system.

-(Reporting by Stefanie Eschenbacher Writing by Dave Graham Editing by Anthony Esposito)
+(Reporting by Stefanie Eschenbacher Writing by Dave Graham Editing by Anthony Esposito; Editing by Kim Coghill)

 ((dave.graham@thomsonreuters.com; +52 1 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))